 No one could have predicted what would happen in the world over the last couple of years.
 Now as we near the end of 2022, we’re still picking up the pieces of our shattered lives that involved significant loss, diminished health, racial injustice, national tumult, and sinking businesses.
 If you’re like me, you’ve probably thought to yourself at least once, will things ever get back to what we once knew?

 Nevertheless, for more than a year, we’ve kept our faith and looked toward a future with hope and confidence that joy will come in the morning.
 Accordingly, we continued to sow seeds, even though they sometimes fell onto soil that may or may not have been fertile.
-Yet, day in and day out, we had to find the wherewithal to take care of ourselves, our family, our businesses, and other obligations.
-And we did all this while dealing with COVID, unemployment, death and illness of loved ones, and loss of homes, jobs, and businesses.
+Yet, day in and day out, we had to find the wherewithal to take care of ourselves, our families, our businesses, and other obligations.
+And we did all this while dealing with COVID, unemployment, death, and illness of loved ones, and loss of homes, jobs, and businesses.
 Even our very minds struggled to comprehend what was happening to us.

-All of humankind have had to navigate unprecedented circumstances and muster every inch of strength and faith for this battle.
+All of humankind has had to navigate unprecedented circumstances and muster every inch of strength and faith for this battle.
 We cry out, “Victory!”
 For the Lord knows the plans that He has for us—not to harm us but to prosper us and give us hope and a future (Jeremiah 29:11).